tplinderoth/Copenhagen-Popgen-Course/ngs_intro_exercises/README.md

 ## Bonus exercise: detecting mapping problems in low depth data
 When sequencing depth is very low, identifying genomic regions refractory to short read mapping can be more difficult with the types of methods covered previously.
-It is also ineffective to detect these regions through excess heterozygosity from called genotypes due to the genotyping uncertainty.
+For example, it is ineffective to detect these regions through excess heterozygosity from called genotypes due to the genotyping uncertainty and differences in depth become less apparent.

 Here we'll use [ngsParalog](https://github.com/tplinderoth/ngsParalog) to detect regions of confounded mapping (which could be due to things like duplications), which is effective even in low-depth scenarios when there is